jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/Introduction/task.md

 The lesson includes the following topics:

-- multi row strings;
+- multi-row strings;
 - when expressions;
-- base handling of errors;
+- basic handling of errors;
 - string builder;
 - null-safety (`!!` and `?:`).